ome/ansible-role-nginx-proxy/README.md

 - `nginx_proxy_cachebuster_port`: An alternative port which can be used to force a cache refresh, disabled by default.
   You should ensure this is firewalled.
   You must also set `nginx_proxy_cachebuster_enabled` to enable this for individual sites.
+- `nginx_proxy_404`: An alternative port which can be used to force a cache refresh, disabled by default.

 SSL variables: